microsoft/Microsoft-Fabric-RTI-Workload-Development-Sample/README.md

 - **High Throughput**: Optimized for efficient data processing by batching data based on ingestion properties
 - **Data Optimization**: Small batches are automatically merged and optimized to enable fast query performance
 - **Reliability**: Built-in retry mechanisms protect against transient failures
-- **Data Consistency**: Uses 'at least once' messaging semantics to ensure no data is lost during ingestion

 By default, queued ingestion batches data until one of these thresholds is reached: